If there is a scapegoat in the spiritual and psychological communities, it’s the ego.

 As a spiritual practitioner, it breaks my heart to see and hear people speak about the ego in ways that are not serving them or their healing.

-The relationship between the soul and the ego is the most misunderstood, miswritten, and misspoken concept in modern spirituality and modern psychology.
+The relationship between the soul and the ego is the most misunderstood, miswritten, and misspoken concept in modern spirituality.

 These misunderstandings are causing us to misinterpret how we connect to our deepest wisdom.